emadghasempour/footprint-prototype-testing/README.md

   </tr>
 </table>

-2- After Creating the card you can relate them to other cards using the attachment icon on top right corner of the creen.
+2- After Creating the card you can relate them to other cards using the attachment icon on top right corner of the screen. you can also unlink a related card by long pressing on the card.

 <table>
   <tr>